-It opens up in the island where Helena Glory, a member of the League of Humanity, pleads Harry Domin (or Domain; the General Manager of R.U.R.) for rights for the robots, thinking they were people being enslaved.
+It opens up in the island where Helena Glory, a member of the League of Humanity, pleads with Harry Domin (or Domain; the General Manager of R.U.R.) for rights for the robots, believing they are people being enslaved.
 He reveals to her that the robots aren't human, although they look convincingly like them.

 After Harry's lecture, she is convinced that the robots really are mindless machines, and her movement was a waste of money.
 They marry.

 Apparently, the robots lacked the ability to sense pain, something which was really counterproductive when robots ended up unintentionally destroying themselves.
 So they were redesigned to feel exactly that.
 And then the governments of the world decided that they'd make great soldiers.
 Outside the island, a rogue robot, Damon, organizes a rebellion.
 By the time Harry, Helena, and the staff find out... well...